oldevgeny/LiteraFlow/README.md

 - **Issue:** The application may not support multiple languages or locale-specific formatting.
 - **Improvement:** Implement internationalization frameworks to support multiple languages and date formats.
 - **Benefit:** Makes the application accessible to a wider audience.
+10.	**External Storage for Book Files (e.g., Amazon S3):**
+- **Issue:** Currently, book files are stored locally in the books/ directory on the server, which may not be scalable or reliable for large volumes of data or distributed systems.
+- **Improvement:** Integrate external storage solutions like Amazon S3, Google Cloud Storage, or Azure Blob Storage for storing book files.
+- **Benefit:** Provides scalable, durable, and highly available storage.
+It allows for better handling of large files, reduces server storage requirements, and enables easier scaling and distribution of the application across multiple servers or regions.

 ## License